How to start a digital courier business in Malaysia: 10 Steps to Get Your Business Up and Running

 Pallet courier services are used for delivering heavier goods on pallets.
 This service offers strict delivery schedules, but they’re priced at a much affordable rate.

-Based on these, pick what type of services you want to get into and start building from there.
-You are not limited to just one service, you can, of course, opt to provide all types of services to your customers, which will make your brand more appealing
+Based on these, pick what type of services you want to get into and start building your courier business from there.
+You are not limited to just one service, you can, of course, opt to provide all types of services to your customers, which will make your brand and courier business more appealing.

 Step 3: Get a license